 Just on the edge of town you’ll find Dead Horse Ranch State Park– so close that you can hike along the Jail Trail into the park right from Old Town.
 You can take a leisurely, shady walk along the Verde River after grabbing a meal in town, or make it an all-day outing.
 Once you’ve entered the park you have access to over 20 miles of trails open to hiking, biking, and horseback riding.
 This is also a great place to spend a day in the water, with trails leading to fishing lagoons and river access.
 This riparian zone is also perfect for spotting birds and wildlife, such as otters, foxes and quail.

 Day Two: Old Town to Old West

 With its bootlegging days behind it, Old Town Cottonwood is now booming in more legitimate ways: with restaurants, shops and wineries.
 Much of the New Deal-era architecture has been preserved, landing Old Town a spot on the National Register of Historic Places.
 To start off the day, you can’t go wrong with a hearty breakfast from local favorites Old Town Red Rooster Cafe or Crema.
 Walk off those huevos rancheros along Main Street, where you’ll find dozens of shops, galleries and boutiques.
-This is a great place to pick up some Southwestern jewelry, antiques, or even some rare rocks and minerals at Jim and Ellen’s Rock Shop.

 During the evening, don’t miss out on a chuckwagon dinner and live Western show at the Blazin’ M Ranch.
 This is more than just dinner and a show; it’s a whole Old West experience wrapped into one tidy, barbecue sauce-covered package.
 Before the show you can explore Frontier Town, where you can try your hand at bull riding (don’t worry—it’s a mechanical bull), axe throwing, and tractor pulling.